Medical Doctor, Scientific Explorer, Photographer & Writer

 Planet Concordia ©

-100 years on from Scott and Shackleton, in late 2011 Alex travelled to Antarctica and spent around one year living at Concordia, a joint French-Italian inland Antarctic research station, employed by the French Polar Institute as the Human Spaceflight Research MD to conduct research for the European Space Agency.
+100 years on from Scott and Shackleton, Alex travelled to Antarctica and spent around one year (2012) living at Concordia, a joint French-Italian inland Antarctic research station, employed by the French Polar Institute as the Human Spaceflight Research MD to conduct research for the European Space Agency.
 This research will be used to help understand how far human physiology and psychology can be pushed towards a future manned mission to Mars.

 Alex coined the term Planet Concordia - the name of his blog covering this period – describing his adventures, experiences and dreams.

 Living at Concordia Station is breath-taking – located high up at 3800m equivalent altitude the crew suffers the effects of chronic hypobaric hypoxia.
 Located on Dome Charlie (Dome C) in the East Antarctic Plateau- the world’s largest desert- Concordia is one of the closest analogue environments to long space missions that is available anywhere on Earth.
-One of Alex’s research interests is into the longterm effects of hypoxia.

 He is the first Research MD at Concordia station to take on the additional position as the Antarctic Station’s doctor, holding full responsibility for the health and well-being of his multinational crew.
 This is the first time since the station’s creation and first winter in 2005, that there was only one doctor overwintering at Concordia.